rfofrich/rfofrich.github.io/_pages/research.md

 ### Where can changes to energy systems have the greatest impact on future climate risk?

-Energy infrastructure built today can shape emissions for decades.
-I study how power plants, investment, technology, and governance constrain the pace and cost of decarbonization.
+Energy infrastructure shapes emissions for decades.
+I study how power plants, investment, technology, and governance structures constrain the pace and cost of decarbonization.

 My work connects global climate targets to the physical infrastructure needed to achieve them, from the early retirement of fossil-fueled power plants and emissions committed by existing energy systems to the financial exposure created by stranded assets.
-I also examine who controls and benefits from energy transitions, including work on Tribal energy sovereignty.
+I also examine who controls and benefits from the energy transition, including how demand for critical resources needed for this transition can create new opportunities and risks for ecosystems and communities where those resources are found.

-Going forward, I am integrating facility-level emissions, operations, ownership, and finance to identify **where retirement, retrofitting, clean-energy deployment, and capital reallocation can deliver the greatest reductions in climate risk while limiting economic and social costs**.
+My research also integrates facility-level emissions, operations, ownership, and finance to identify where changes in infrastructure and investment can deliver the greatest reductions in climate risk while limiting economic and social costs.

 *Selected work:* Fofrich et al., *Nature Sustainability* · Fofrich et al., *Environmental Research Letters* · Shearer et al., *AGU Advances* · Shearer et al., *Earth's Future* · Alotaiq et al., *Journal of Economy and Technology* · Seibel et al., *Science*